Decide for one or more projects

 Multiple development environments

-One of the typical scenarios that can change your decision is that you want your developers to implement and test separately from your live application.
+A typical scenario that can change your decision is that you want your developers to implement and test separately from your live application.
 No one wants to have a website down when the devs are working.
 Yet, you can achieve the best results if developers work with real data.
 For this scenario, you don't need to create multiple projects.

 Kontent allows each project to create more environments for such purposes.
 Instead of copying projects for your developers, you create an environment with a snapshot of the current data.
 Your developers can then improve your project and applications feeling safe.
 When the devs are finished with the improvements, they'll merge them into the live app.